-The board of directors held nine meetings (including regularly scheduled and special meetings) in 2012, and each director attended at least 75% of the board meetings and each director's respective committee meetings.
+The board of directors held seven meetings (including regularly scheduled and special meetings) in 2013, and each director attended at least 75% of the board meetings and each director's respective committee meetings.
 We have a policy that directors attend each annual meeting of stockholders; however, some or all of our directors may be unable to attend the Annual Meeting due to scheduling conflicts or other obligations that may arise.
-All of our directors attended the 2012 annual meeting.
-The non-executive directors (those directors who are not officers or employees of the Company) meet in executive session at least once per year during a regularly scheduled board meeting without management.
-As lead director, Mr. LaManna, a non-executive and independent director, presides at the executive sessions of the non-executive directors.
+All of our directors attended the 2013 annual meeting.
+The independent directors meet in executive session at least once per year during a regularly scheduled board meeting without management.
+As lead director, Mr. LaManna, a non-executive and an independent director, presides at the executive sessions of the independent directors.